Non-stop flights to Bangkok (BKK)

 Myanmar: seasonal flights from Yangon (RGN).

-Myanmar Airways: seasonal flights from Mandalay (MDL) and year-round flights from Yangon (RGN).
+Myanmar Airways: year-round flights from Mandalay (MDL) and Yangon (RGN).

 Cebu Pacific: year-round flights from Angeles City (CRK) and Manila (MNL).